oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 series of base64url-encoded values (some of which may be the empty string) separated by period ('.') and tilde ('~') characters.

-Security considerations: : See Security Considerations in Section TODO.
+Security considerations: : See Security Considerations in (#security-considerations).

 Interoperability considerations: : n/a